 No exceptions are ever thrown when using this field.

-The following Emit constructor overload can use the conv.r4 opcode:
+The following Emit method overload can use the conv.r4 opcode:

 Available since 1.1

 Supported in: portable .NET platforms